Skip to content

 install-package.png

-If your server cannot directly access PYPI for some reason, you can choose a different PIP mirror.
+If your server cannot directly access PyPI for some reason, you can choose a different PIP mirror at this time.

-If the server where DataFlux Func is located cannot access the internet for various reasons, the usual PIP method cannot be used to install third-party packages.
+If the server where DataFlux Func is located cannot access the external network for various reasons, the usual PIP method cannot be used to install third-party packages.

-In this case, another DataFlux Func with the same architecture and internet access is needed to install third-party packages.
-After installation, the entire extra-python-packages directory should be copied to the DataFlux Func without internet access.
+In this case, another DataFlux Func with the same architecture and access to the public network is needed to install the third-party packages.
+After installation, copy the entire extra-python-packages directory to the DataFlux Func that cannot access the public network.

 enable-file-manager.png

-2.3 Downloading the Third-Party Packages Directory from Online Func
+2.3 Download the Third-Party Packages Directory from Online Func

 zip-pkg.png